El Calor del Pleno Invierno: Background, release and promotion

 El Calor del Pleno Invierno was the band's first album without the keyboardist Marcel Curuchet, who died after a motorcycle accident on the New Jersey Turnpike Extension in Jersey City, New Jersey.

 On 27 August 2012, the band shared the lyrics for the song "Sin Pena Ni Gloria", included on the album.
 On 18 September, the band shared a picture with the words "El Calor del Pleno Invierno", hinting that this would be the title of the album.
 The following day, No Te Va Gustar announced and released the song "A las Nueve", which served as the lead single.
 The song was written on 8 May 2011, in Barcelona, Spain, and its lyrics were published on social media a day before its release.

-The concert tour of the same name, began on 16 March 2013 at the Velódromo Municipal in Montevideo, and continued throught different cities across Latin America, including Santiago de Chile, Panama City, Bogotá, Medellín, Arequipa, Cusco, Lima and Quito.
+The concert tour of the same name, began on 16 March 2013 at the Velódromo Municipal in Montevideo, and continued through different cities across Latin America, including Santiago de Chile, Panama City, Bogotá, Medellín, Arequipa, Cusco, Lima and Quito.